mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 ): B
 ```

 Let's split the above function into parts.
 The `block` parameter is the function that we want to execute.
 The `catch` parameter is a function that is executed when the `block` function throws an exception.
-The `recover` parameter is a function that is executed when the `block` function raises a logically typed error of type `E`.
-Finally, the `transform` parameter is a function that is executed when the `block` function returns a value of type `A`.
+The `recover` parameter is a function that is executed when the `block` function raises a logical typed error of type `E`.
+Finally, the `transform` parameter is a function that is executed when the `block` function returns a value of type `A`, which is the happy path.
 As we can see, all the handling blocks return the exact value of type `B`.

-As we did in the previous articles, let's implement a service using the `Jobs` module and function that prints the salary of a `JobId`:
+As we did in the previous articles, let's implement a service using the `Jobs` module and a function that prints the salary of a `JobId`:

 ```kotlin
 class JobsService(private val jobs: Jobs) {